-I have come to see my role as that of a a scholar-practitioner.
-In all that I do I seek to harness the creative energy that emerges from the intersection between my professional and academic training in Theology and Ethics and my personal practice of silent meditation and contemplative prayer.
+My goal is to share the fruits of contemplation with others, which I seek to live out in my role of a a scholar-practitioner.
+I seek to harness the creative energy that emerges from the intersection between my professional and academic training in Theology and Ethics and my personal practice of silent meditation and contemplative prayer.
 The vision that guides my work is “to create space for transformation,” and my mission is to inspire others to participate in their ongoing process of change and growth for the common good of all.
 I am particularly interested in connecting the interior work of personal transformation with the external work of institutional and social transformation in pursuit of justice and the common good.

 Over the years I have found that my best creative work – whether as a writer, a teacher, a spouse, a parent, or working with clients – emerges when I am intentionally connected to and inspired by the following eclectic mix of traditions and practices that make me feel connected me with God, with the universe, and with those whom I love: